Too small for an agency. Too important to hand to a volunteer.

 What does a first conversation look like?

-Twenty minutes, by phone or video, about the problem you are trying to solve.
+Thirty minutes, by phone or video, about the problem you are trying to solve.
 No pitch, no proposal, no pressure to book a follow-up.

 Do you work with organizations outside Denver?